Mexican grass-carrying wasp

 Description

 Mexican grass-carrying wasp is a slender, solitary, thread-waisted wasp.
 It is common in the northern half of the eastern United States and adjacent Canadian provinces.
-It has also been found, but is not common, south to Florida and west to California.
+It has also been recorded, but is not common, south to Florida and west to California.
 It is common in the southern half of Minnesota.
 It is found from May to October in fields and other grassy open areas.

 Adults are to ¾ (16 to 20 mm) in length.
 Females average (17 mm), slightly larger than males which average (16 mm).